jjvanzon/Circular-Language-Spec-Plans/future/content-changes/modules-content-changes.md

 - Not sure if this might change.
 Maybe change the term 'Module' to 'Modules' instead to prevent introducing alienating terminology.

-- Perhaps shed light on which constructs from other language could be represented as a module in the Encircle language, like namespaces, sites, libraries (and even protocol boundaries?).
+- Perhaps shed light on which constructs from other language could be represented as a module in the Circular language, like namespaces, sites, libraries (and even protocol boundaries?).